The 5 Gift Rule on Christmas Changed Everything for My Family

 What I can tell you is that starting this tradition has been extremely freeing.
 I also love that it has forced me to think much deeper about every gift I give.

-These are the 4 Gift Rules:
+These are my 5 Gift Rules:

 • WANT Gift – such as a popular video game, dollhouse, play kitchen, or the hottest new trends this season.